pok3r-custom/pok3r_re_firmware/README.md

 The `pok3rtool` executable is built with CMake.
 You will need the LibChaos submodule cloned to build it.
 After it is compiled, it should have no runtime dependencies, and can be run portably.

-**WARNING: THIS TOOL IS RELATIVELY UNTESTED, AND HAS A VERY REAL RISK OF CORRUPTING YOUR KEYBOARD, MAKING IT UNUSABLE WIHOUT EXPENSIVE DEVELOPMENT TOOLS.
-PROCEED AT YOUR OWN RISK.**
+**WARNING: THIS TOOL CAN VERY EASILY BRICK YOUR KEYBOARD IF USED INCORRECTLY, MAKING IT UNUSABLE WITHOUT EXPENSIVE DEVELOPMENT TOOLS.
+READ THE DOCUMENTATION, POSSIBLY READ THE CODE, AND PROCEED AT YOUR OWN RISK.**

-[See the wiki for pok3rtool usage.]
+[See the wiki for pok3rtool usage, warnings, etc.]
 (https://github.com/ChaoticConundrum/pok3r_re_firmware/wiki/pok3rtool-Usage)

 ### POK3R Firmware Patch